Atlas-OS/Atlas/src/README.md

 ### Prerequisites

 - [NTLite](https://ntlite.com) with a "Home" or higher license.
-- An archive extractor (7-Zip, WinRar, etc.)
+- An archive extractor (7-Zip, WinRar etc.)
 - A local copy of the Atlas repository.
 - A default Windows build from Microsoft. ([1](https://tb.rg-adguard.net) [2](https://www.heidoc.net/joomla/technology-science/microsoft/67-microsoft-windows-iso-download-tool) [3](https://uupdump.net))